 Invite your colleagues to join.
 Do you have any colleagues that you think would benefit from using this site?
 If so, please invite them to join us.

 Start a group or classroom.
 It only takes a few moments to create your group devoted to an education-related topic or area.
 Groups are great for team collaboration and discussion.
 Use this section to collaborate with colleagues, as class space for assignment distribution or discussion, or as a space for small group assignments and collaboration.
-Watch the demo video above to learn how to quickly develop your own stream-based or virtual classroom.
+Watch the demo video above to learn how to quickly develop your own stream-based classroom.

 Send messages.
 It’s easy for educators to send messages to each other through Pedagogue.
 Like other social media sites, you can use it as another layer of communication

 Share educational resources.
 Post about apps, tools, and resources that will help other educators better serve the students they teach.

 Share research studies.
 Are you an education researcher that just published a new research study?
 Why not disseminate it via the largest social media network for educators?